lulab/exSEEK/README.md

 ```

 > **Note**
+> The [main program of exSEEK](https://github.com/lulab/exSEEK/tree/master/exSEEK) starts from a data matrix of gene expression (read counts of each gene in each sample).
+Meanwhile, we provide some pipelines and QC steps for the [pre-process](https://github.com/lulab/exSEEK/tree/master/pre-process) of exRNA-seq (including long and short  cfRNA-seq/exoRNA-seq) raw data.
+We also recommend other alternatives for the pre-process, such as [exceRpt](https://github.com/gersteinlab/exceRpt) and ?, that are specifically developed for the process of exRNA-seq raw reads.
 > * Other arguments are passed to *snakemake*
 > * Specify number of processes to run in parallel with *-j*